 An emergency ordinance is designated by an asterisk () preceding the title on the ordinance form and preceding the Agenda number on the Agenda.
-If Section 2 is used for additional directives in the directive section, number the emergency clause accordingly, such as Section 3 or Section 4, as appropriate.
+If Section 2 is used for additional directives in the directive section, number the emergency clause Section 3 or Section 4, as appropriate.